janujanjida/LearnChain/README.md

 ## Vision

-Build a verifiable, trustless, cross-institutional learning achievement certification system that revolutionizes how educational credentials are issued, verified, and shared.
+Build a verifiable, trustless, cross-institutional learning achievement certification system that revolutionizes how educational credentials are issued, verified, and shared across the decentralized web.

 ## Key Features